-The post isn’t interesting because of its subject matter, embargo vs. exclusive debates have been held on public and private forums for a long time, well beyond the start of my career.
+The post isn’t interesting because of its subject matter, as embargo vs. exclusive debates have been discussed on public and private forums for a long time, well beyond the start of my career.
 What was interesting was that this part – “…giving the same story to multiple news outlets…regardless of whether the news outlets are generally direct competitors with each other” – is really what I’d come to believe was the definition of “under embargo.”

-Per my definition, offering a journalist a story idea under embargo means “hey, we think your readers/viewers would have interest in this story, so we’re giving you advanced notice before it breaks.
+Per our definition, offering a journalist a story idea under embargo means “hey, we think your readers/viewers would have interest in this story, so we’re giving you advanced notice before it breaks.
 In full transparency, we are offering it to other journalists as well.
 Happy to set up interviews.”

 Often this works well, and prominent media outlets will publish their stories at the same time as trade, regional/local, bloggers, etc. As long as everyone knows the news was provided in advance to multiple journalists and outlets, then when that embargo time lifts, there should be no sad faces.